 Through the South Australian Housing Trust Act 1995, the SA Housing Trust Board is responsible to the Minister for Human Services overseeing the operations of the SA Housing Trust.

-Gary Storkey has been appointed as the Presiding Member of the South Australian Housing Trust Board.
+Mary Patetsos AM has been appointed as the Presiding Member of the South Australian Housing Trust Board.
 A passionate South Australian with strong National and Global networks, Mary is a professional non-Executive Board Director.